Monument Valley (video game): Development

 The game was in beta as of December 2013, where it had over 1,000 testers and the average finish time was 90 minutes.
 It was planned as an iPad exclusive.
 The game was initially released for iOS on April 3, 2014, and the company recouped their cost of development within the first two weeks of release.
 An Android port went through two beta tests and was later released on May 14, 2014.
 More levels were in development, as of April 2014.
 Ustwo said they were adding the levels for "artistic reasons", such as ideas they wanted to try but could not fit into the original release.
 Wong stated that, with consumer interest, the company would consider porting the game to other platforms.
 The game's technical director said that the game was "not very difficult to port" since it was written in the Unity game engine.
 But as the game was built with a portrait (vertical) screen orientation in mind, the developer had difficulty converting the game for devices with landscape-oriented (horizontal) screens, such as the YouTube trailer video format and the PlayStation Vita.
 Jennifer Estaris said in 2022 that they had figured out how to adapt the game for landscape orientation, with plans to release the title for personal computers later that year.
 The two games (with their DLC) subtitled Panoramic Edition and The Panoramic Collection, containing both games and their DLC, was released on Windows on 12 July 2022.
+The game was released for Nintendo Switch, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X and Series S on April 15, 2025.

-An add-on expansion, entitled Forgotten Shores, was released for iOS devices on November 12, 2014, on the Appstore on November 20, 2014 and on Google Play Store on November 24, 2014.
+An add-on expansion, entitled Forgotten Shores, was released for iOS devices on November 12, 2014, on the App Store on November 20, 2014 and on Google Play Store on November 24, 2014.
 This adds eight additional levels to the ten in the original game.
 An expansion pack titled Ida's (RED) Dream was available from June 25, 2015 for purchase for a limited time as part of Apple's Apps for (PRODUCT) RED initiative.
 This expansion pack could be played with or without the additional purchase of Forgotten Shores, featuring Ida in a red outfit and several new puzzles.
 Both DLC are automatically included in the rereleases.